casanscott/drs/README.md

 <br /> <br />

-**drs** is an R package that utilizes functions from **rvest** and **dplyr** to scrape and tidy data from the formula1.com website.
+**drs** (**D**ata for **R**acing **S**imulations) is an R package that utilizes functions from the **rvest** and **dplyr** packages to scrape and tidy data from the formula1.com website.
 It is designed to scrape data for all Grand Prix weekends during a given year.
 A Grand Prix weekend consists of practice sessions, qualifying, and a race.
 Additionally, some weekends will also include a sprint race (an abbreviated sprint race that is typically about 1/3 the length of a normal race).
+If you currently follow Formula 1, you’ll recognize that DRS also standing for *Drag Reduction System*, which is a crucial component of Formula 1 cars that opens space in the rear wing thereby reducing drag.

 A typical Formula 1 weekend begins with three practice sessions.
 The first two practice sessions (FP1 and FP2) are held on Friday.
 On